Prakhark10/OneDirect-Airlines/README.md

  The backend is compiled using IntelliJ and runs on localhost:8080.
  The frontend runs on port 4200, and the requests are redirected from 4200 to 8080(however, there is an error in it).
  The frontend is compiled in src/main/angular-ci folder, using command npm-start on cmd.

- ### Final Note:
- > Thank you for the opportunity, it was a great experience to participate and create this application.
- > I am a backend developer and this is the reason I was not able to make a working frontend.
- > Please, have a thorough look at the backend services and then make your decesion.
- > I am a fast learner, for the next few months maybe the other developers will perform better than me, however if you are
-    looking for a long term employee, I will be a good choice for OneDirect.